dsakurai/caddy-acme/README.md

 Demonstrates how to use a Caddy instance to serve ACME and to host an HTTPS website with another instance.

-Simply, run `./up.sh` to start the ACME server.
+Simply, run `./up.sh` to start the instances.

 The script creates two podman containers: an ACME server and an HTTPS server.
 They connect to a shared podman network, within which the ACME server will be available.